Cwarcup/personal-blog/data/blog/bootcamp/bootcamp-day-4.md

 Is a function that takes in another function as an **argument**.

 The callback is the function we pass **into the higher order function**.

+They allow for creation of more powerful and **generalized** functions.
+A Higher-order function's job is reduced in scope when you allow it to interact with other functions.

 This means that built-in functions such as `forEach`, `filter`, and others can be called "Higher-Order Functions".